frec3044/machine-learning/lesson.md

 ## Overview

 Machine learning is a widely used tool for predicting environmental data.
 This module builds on previously used datasets to teach and practice broad concepts in machine learning.
-It uses the tidymodels framework to break down machine learning into a repeatable set of step.
-While the tidymodel approach which is specific to R, the goal is for students to understand the process of machine learning that transcends the particular package or programming language environment.
+It uses the tidymodels framework to break down machine learning into a repeatable set of steps.
+While the tidymodel approach is specific to R, the goal is for students to understand the process of machine learning that transcends the particular package or programming language environment.

 -   author: Quinn Thomas (@rqthomas)
 -   contact: [rqthomas\@vt.edu](mailto:rqthomas@vt.edu){.email}